dylanrafael05/langt/README.md

 ---
 The code written in this repository uses the C# bindings for LLVM which can be found [here](https://github.com/dotnet/LLVMSharp).
+No parser generators or lexers are used for compilation, but TextMate is used to provide simple lexical highlighting for vscode in `Experimental/langt-vscode`

 ---
 ## Usage